nrennie/nrennie.rbind.io/content/portfolio/data-visualisation/tableau/index.md

 ## Tableau

 [Tableau](https://www.tableau.com/en-gb) is an interactive data visualization tool, used to make plots, dashboards, and presentations of data.
-Although I primarily use R to create plots and dashbaords for visualising data, I've recently started to explore less-programmatic ways of visualiing data.
+Although I primarily use R to create plots and dashboards for visualising data, I've recently started to explore less-programmatic ways of visualising data.

 My portfolio of data visualisation is still under construction, and the following represents some preliminary examples of plots and dashboards I have built using Tableau.
 My Tableau data visualisations and dashboards can be found on my [Tableau Public profile](https://public.tableau.com/app/profile/nicola.rennie/).